davethegr8/pixxy/README.md

 Change the viewport width.
 Default is 1440, set to any value to change the page size.

+`--height [height]`

+Change the viewport height.
+Default is 1080, set to any value to change the page size.

+`--resetHeight [true | false]`

+After page load, reset the height of the viewport to the height of the page to capture all content on the page.

 `--verbose true`

 More info